AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/rich-text.md

 ## Rendering a rich text JSON response {#render-multiline-json-richtext}

-The Multi line field's rich text JSON response is structured as a hierarchical tree.
+The multi-line field's rich text JSON response is structured as a hierarchical tree.
 Each object or node represents a different HTML block of the rich text.

-Below is a sample JSON response of a Multi line text field.
+Below is a sample JSON response of a multi-line text field.
 Observe that each object, or node, includes a `nodeType` which represents the HTML block from the rich text like `paragraph`, `link`, and `text`.
 Each node optionally contains `content` which is a subarray containing any children of the current node.

 ```json
 "json": [// root "content" or child nodes